 Angola faces the South Atlantic Ocean and shares a long border with the Democratic Republic of Congo as well as Botswana, Namibia and Zambia.
-Angola is rich in resources, notably oil and diamonds, and its economy has on average grown at double-digit pace since the 1990s.
-This economic growth has been particularly strong since the end of the long civil war in 2002 which began soon after independence from Portugal in 1975.
+Angola is rich in resources, notably oil and diamonds.
+The capital and commercial centre is Luanda, a large port city on the northern coast.

 Australia's diplomatic representation to Angola is from the High Commission in Pretoria, South Africa, assisted by an Honorary Consul in Luanda.